wallix/awless-templates/README.md

 Run it locally with: `awless run repo:kafka_infra -v`

-### Create VPC with Linux Bastions
+### Create VPC with a Linux host bastion

-*Create an auto-scaling group of Linux bastion instances in 2 public VPC subnets*
+*This template build this [Architecture](http://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html) expect it only deploys one host bastion on one public subnet*